 Mechanical Computer-Aided Engineering

 Mechanical components design, structural analysis, and mechanism analysis by using computer aided design system and simulation tools.
 Prerequisites: IET 226, 350, 379; permission of E&T advisor.

 Fundamental laws of heat transfer by mechanism of conduction, convection and radiation, and boundary layer concepts.
 Prerequisites: IET 352, 356; permission of E&T advisor.

 Instrumentation and Controls

 Industrial Projects Capstone

 The integration of appropriate methods, procedures, and techniques for the analysis of industrial projects and implementation of solutions via a team approach.
+Labs to be arranged.
 Prerequisites: IET 450, 454 with a signed Mechanical Engineering Technology Major or IET 324, 458 with a signed Product Design Engineering Technology Major or IET 377, 500 with a signed Industrial Engineering Technology Major.

 Required Courses II